DawitGebeyehu12/Airpods_Landing_page/README.md

 1. Clone this repository or copy the component files into your project:

          git clone https://github.com/DawitGebeyehu12/Airpods_Landing_page.git

-2. Navigate to the project directory:

-       cd my-app

-3. Install the dependencies:
+2. Install the dependencies:

        npm install

-5. Start the app:
+3. Start the app:

        npm start